WallStreetMojo

 • We will take the operating income and also the taxable net interest income.

-• When we deduct the operating expenses from gross profit, we get the operating income.
+• We get the operating income when we deduct the operating expenses from gross profit, we get the operating income.

-• To get the net interest income, we need to look at the difference between how much a company receives interest and how much it pays off.
+• To get the net interest income, we need to look at how much a company receives interest and how much it pays off.

 • Net interest income is a common measure for banks.
 But we can calculate the same for companies also.

-• We will add the operating income and the taxable net interest income to get the denominator.
+• To get the denominator, we will add the operating income and the taxable net interest income

 Examples